Welcome to our On With Life programme, which provides supports for Parents and/or Carers of Children with an Acquired Brain Injury

 Each child is as unique in the way they respond to a brain injury as they are in every other aspect of their lives.
 And just as every brain is different, the way each brain is affected by an injury is different.

-Children/young person with an acquired brain injury can experience difficulties with:
+Children/young people with an acquired brain injury can experience difficulties with:

 - Communication, expression and understanding